TaydenWhite/taydenwhite.github.io/content/en/_index.md

 {{% blocks/section color="info" %}}
 ## About Me

-Passionate and driven chemical engineering student with a focus on innovation and sustainability.
-Currently enrolled in the Frederick Honors program at the University of Pittsburgh, where I am actively seeking opportunities to apply my skills and contribute to meaningful projects.
-Eager to connect with professionals in the field and explore potential collaborations.
+Passionate and driven chemical engineering student with a focus on innovation and sustainability, graduating in May 2027.
+I excel at solving complex engineering challenges and thrive in collaborative environments.
+Currently, I am an undergraduate research assistant conducting advanced cell culturing, electrospinning, biomaterial testing, immunolabeling, fluorescence imaging, and image processing.
+My relevant coursework includes Honors Calculus, Honors Physics, and General Chemistry, providing a strong foundation in both theoretical and applied aspects of chemical engineering.
+I possess strong computer skills in C+, MATLAB, Python, R, Hugo, Terminal, and Microsoft Office, as well as extensive laboratory skills, including ELISA, Western Blotting, Southern Blotting, Gram Staining & Cloning, Mammalian Cell Culturing, CRISPR gene editing, 3-D Printing, PCR, and Gel Electrophoresis.
+Additionally, I hold laboratory certifications in OSHA, CPR, and the CIT Program.
+Outside of academics, I have a keen interest in music production and video editing.

 {{% /blocks/section %}}